Great albatross

 The great albatrosses are seabirds in the genus Diomedea in the albatross family.
 The genus Diomedea formerly included all albatrosses except the sooty albatrosses, but in 1996 the genus was split, with the mollymawks and the North Pacific albatrosses both being elevated to separate genera.

 The great albatrosses themselves form two species complexes, the wandering and Amsterdam albatrosses, and the royal albatrosses.
 The splitting of the great albatrosses into six or seven species has been accepted by most, though not all, authorities.

 Description

 The snowy albatross and the southern royal albatross are the largest of the albatrosses and are among the largest of flying birds.
-They have the largest wingspans of any bird, being up to 3.5 m from tip to tip, although the average is a little over 3 m.
+They have the largest wingspans of any extant bird, being up to 3.5 m from tip to tip, although the average is a little over 3 m.
 Large adult males of these two species may exceed 11 kg in weight, as heavy as a large swan.